Mrs. Lauri Siverson « Teacher Connection / Documents / Calendar

 - Once approved, you will be able to begin the next step which will be to conduct background research on your topic to make you more knowledgeable and comfortable answering questions regarding your project.

-- At the beginning of your 6th grade year, you will receive a complete project guide to help you through the entire process and a list of all due dates.
+- All students will receive a complete project guide to help them through the entire process and a list of all due dates.

 Key Science Project Vocabulary: